 "Pao, am I beautiful?"
 Ayxin knew the answer but felt compelled to request an affirmation.

 Pao was wearing a tuxedo-style mandarine jacket.
 The young man looked good, Ayxin had to admit, even if his faculties had long since been grounded down by material excess.

-“OH MISTRESS, I am drunk on your distant looks and frequent smiles, sweet and real.
-Your delicacy of complexion and symmetry of form, I dream of you in silken dresses embroidered with golden peacocks, riding on a silvery Kirin, dazzling in the sunshine of springs and autumns…”
+"OH MISTRESS, I am drunk on your distant looks and frequent smiles, sweet and real.
+I dream of your delicacy of complexion and symmetry of form in silken dresses embroidered with golden peacocks, riding on a silvery Kirin, dazzling in the sunshine of springs and autumns…"

-Even Ayxin blushed a little at the young man’s addled obsession.
-She recognised the poem, pilfered from the Analects of Du-Fu, the Poet-Sage of the Tang Dynasty.
-Ayxin’s father had kept a complete collection of Du’s 1500 odd poems, often joking that no second copy existed outside his treasury.
+Even Ayxin blushed a little at the young man's addled obsession.
+She recognised the poem, stolen from the Analects of Du-Fu, the Poet-Sage of the Tang Dynasty.
+Ayxin's father had kept a complete collection of Du's 1500-odd poems, often joking that no second copy existed outside his treasury.

-“Enough,” she had to stop the young man.
-Dufu wasn’t just a sage of poetry; he was also the patron saint of whorehouses during the Tang Dynasty.
-For the crass historian, the stories of Dufu frequenting brothels not with money, but with free-verse, only to be repaid in affection, gold, love and even worship, made a fascinating study of the scholar.
-The sexual nature of such tales often overshadowing the bureaucratic and magical genius of the great Sage.
+"Enough," she had to stop the young man.
+Dufu wasn't just a sage of poetry; he was also the patron saint of whorehouses during the Tang Dynasty, overshadowing the bureaucratic and magical genius of the great Sage.

-Ayxin patted the young man’s head, not unlike a large dog.
+Ayxin patted the young man's head, not unlike one's affection for a large dog.